-- Base Plate: This is made of clear plastic so you can continue to see the map you are working with at all times.
+- Base Plate: This is clear plastic so you can continue to see the map you are working with.

 - Rotating Housing: The central rotating circle attached to the base plate in which the compass needle sits.

-- Dial: This ring on top outer edge of the rotating housing,(*5) which indicates the direction in Degrees of a Heading or Bearing, as well as the location of the Cardinal Points of the compass.
+- Dial: This ring on top outer edge of the rotating housing,(*5) which indicates the direction in Degrees of a Heading or Bearing, as well as the Cardinal Points of the compass.

-- Orientating Arrow: This Rotates with the housing, and keeps the compass orientated to Magnetic North.
+- Orientation Arrow: This Rotates with the housing, and keeps the compass orientated to Magnetic North.

-- Declination Marks: Present on some compasses to assist with calculating the Magnetic Declination when navigating with a map and compass.(the angular difference between Magnetic and Grid/True North)
+- Declination Marks: Present on some compasses to aid with calculating the Magnetic Declination when navigating with a map and compass.(the angular difference between Magnetic and Grid/True North)

-- Orientating Lines: These red and black lines run parallel to the Orientating Arrow and are used for orientating a map to the north before use.
+- Orientation Lines: These red and black lines run parallel to the orientation Arrow and are for orientation of a map north before use.

 - Needle: Sitting in the movement dampening fluid capsule, the red tip indicates Magnetic North, while the white indicates South.